 Black Cloak: The Death God's servants are just Sentient-sized masses of smoke wearing these.

 Can't Argue With Skunk People: Why the rest of Shinboku hasn't told the Silver Order paladins where they can stick those greatswords is a mystery, and where do they get off policing the other race's quarters, not to mention their "crossbreed and die" policy.

-Fantasy Writers Have No Sense Of Scale: The island is called "small" by the author, but it houses a dormant volcano, a mountain range, several mining operations (including gold, silver, obsidian, iron, and stone-quarrying), massive amounts of farmland, a good-sized desert (complete with Egyptian-type ruins), a city (with at least several thousand inhabitants), several villages, either a tar-sand feild or a pitch bog, and a large forest.
+Fantasy Writers Have No Sense Of Scale: The island is called "small" by the author, but it houses a dormant volcano, a mountain range, several mining operations (including gold, silver, obsidian, iron, and stone-quarrying), massive amounts of farmland, a good-sized desert (complete with Egyptian-type ruins), a city (with at least several thousand to several million inhabitants), several villages, either a tar-sand feild or a pitch bog, and a large forest.
 The island is roughly the size of England.

 Fertile Feet: The Fox myth about their goddess of life.
 Makes sense, really.

 Hypocrite: The silver order is dedicated to protecting life.
 But not if that life happens to belong to a half-breed or Big Creepy-Crawlies.
 They could care less what happens to them.
 And they have no qualms about murdering Zero if he keeps sneaking into the city either.
 Lily, at the beginning of book 6, asked the Magistrate's help in arresting the outcasts.

 Insistent Terminology: The characters are referred to in-universe and out as "sentients", as distinct from "animals", which are species that aren't evolved or intelligent (all non-mammals, goats, rats, and "pigboars").